nkholski/phaser-animated-tiles/README.md

 2. Define animations programmatically.
 3. And if 2 is done: Allow animated rotation (probably 45 degree steps only), flipping and alpha.
 Tint?
 Stuff that Phaser supports.
 4. Method to reset everything to their first frame.
-5. Multiple maps.
-I don't even know if and how it's supported by Phaser though.
-6. Another thing I'm unsure of is Phaser's capability to change the pace of time (slow down / speed up).
-I should check it out and make sure that the plugin can adapt to that too.

 ## Example
 Install http-server